dr2633/CloudPref-METR/README.md

 ## Contributing

-We welcome contributions to enhance the CloudPref-METR framework.
+Contributions to enhance the CloudPref-METR framework are welcome.
 Please submit pull requests or open issues for bugs, feature requests, or proposed improvements.
+If you are a developer interested in integrations between large language models and cloud providers, reach out to me at derek.rosenzweig1@gmail.com.

 ## License